Benemrxr/toolkits-architectures/milestone_2/Report2.md

 # During debugging, this entry point will be overridden.
 For more information, please refer to https://aka.ms/vscode-docker-python-debug
 CMD ["python", "milestone_2\project2_main.py"]
 ```
 Besides this, we have a .dockerignore file and a new requirements.txt file.
 For some reason, the requirements file is empty.
 I'm not sure why, it was auto-created.
+I wanted to keep it this way and change it if it causes a problem.

 The next step wants me to add the following command underneath the `EXPOSE` statement: `ENV` where `KEY` is `VAR1` and `VALUE` is `10`.
 We don't have a expose statement and I don't understand the rest of the tutorial.